Vegan Mashed Potatoes

 - Using unflavored, unsweetened soy milk and soy creamer will add extra creaminess as well.

 - Caramelize some onions and bell peppers until they are browned and soft and mix them into the Vegan Mashed Potatoes

-- Caramelized mushrooms, onions and a bit of truffle oil to add amazing flavor and also make the dish more gourmet
+- Also, caramelized mushrooms, onions and a bit of truffle oil to add amazing flavor and also make the dish more gourmet

 - Caramelized jalapeño peppers, black pepper and vegan cheese – for Peppery Cheesy Vegan Mashed Potatoes

 - Green scallions and olive oil for a fresh taste, can be served with freshly sliced avocado drizzled with olive oil and sea salt

 - Mashed cannellini beans mixed in, for a protein boost

 - Caramelized onions and garlic with fresh rosemary